bmdeen/fmriPermPipe/README.md

 6. Generation of .spec files for wb\_view
 7. Resampling of HCP1200 atlas files and parcellations to Freesurfer native resolution (optional)

 In order to perform step 7, the [HCP multimodal parcellation data](https://balsa.wustl.edu/study/show/RVVG) must be added.
-The downloaded folder should be renamed `HCP_S1200_Atlas` and placed in the data folder with the FPP script directory.
+The downloaded folder should be renamed `HCP_S1200_Atlas` and placed in the data folder within the FPP script directory.

 ### Functional preprocessing